m1ckc3b/rust-on-esp32/project_4/readme.md

 # Project #4 - PIR Motion Sensor

-When motion is detected the buzzer will sound an alarm.
+When motion is detected the buzzer will sound an alarm during 500 milliseconds.

 ![alt text](image.png)